 • In case of a data breach, the GDPR requires a 72-hour deadline to alert the relevant authorities.
 The revised FADP requires "as soon as possible" notice;

-• The penalty limit is higher for the GDPR: 20 million euros versus 250,000 francs for the new Swiss data protection act.
+• The penalty limit is higher for the GDPR: 20 million euros versus 250,000 francs for the new Swiss Data Protection Act.

-• Collect consent from your customers with full compliance;
+• Collect compliant consent from your customers

-• Protect your reputation;
+• Protect your reputation

-• Track your consent metrics;
+• Track your consent metrics

 Request a demo